MicrosoftDocs/memdocs/memdocs/intune/fundamentals/filters-reports-troubleshoot.md

 # Filter reports and troubleshooting in Microsoft Intune

 When you create an app, compliance policy, or configuration profile, you assign the policy to groups (users or devices).
 When you assign the app or policy, you can also use filters.
 For example, you can assign policies to Windows 10/11 devices running a specific OS version.

-For more information, see [Use filters when assigning your apps, policies, and profiles](filters.md).
+You can use filters on managed devices (devices enrolled in Intune) and managed apps (apps managed by Intune).
+For more information, go to [Use filters when assigning your apps, policies, and profiles](filters.md).

 Managed apps and managed devices are evaluated against these filters to meet the rules you configure.
 The results of the filter evaluations are logged, and reported in the Microsoft Intune admin center.